Madame X (2021 film)

-Madame X is a 2021 documentary concert film starring American singer-songwriter Madonna, chronicling her Madame X Tour.
+Madame X is a 2021 concert film starring American singer-songwriter Madonna, chronicling her Madame X Tour.
 Written and produced by Madonna herself, the film was shot in January 2020 when she held her concerts in Lisbon, Portugal at the Coliseu dos Recreios.
 The film was directed by Ricardo Gomes and SKNX (Sasha Kasiuha and Nuno Xico).

 The film's official premiere was held on September 23, 2021, at the Paradise Club on top of the Times Square Edition hotel in New York City.
 It was released on October 8, 2021, on Paramount+, and MTV in regions where Paramount+ is unavailable.
 An accompanying live album was released on the same day as the film.
 Critical response to Madame X film was generally positive, with many reviewers praising its visuals.

 Concert synopsis

 The introduction features a montage of newspaper articles and shots from Madonna's music videos, showing her fight against misogyny, sexism, ageism, bigotry, racism, and promoting feminism and artistic liberation.
 This is done to the backdrop of Honey Dijon's remix of "I Don't Search I Find".
 The official show begins with a quote by James Baldwin: "Art is here to prove that all safety is an illusion...
 Artists are here to disturb the peace."
 Then, a silhouetted woman sits at a typewriter; each key press sounding like a gunshot, accompanied by a dancer jerking and flinching as if he has been shot.
 Madonna then appears to sing "God Control" while being bounced between two police officers’ shields.
 The number has cops attacking dancers under a video montage of news footage.
 "Dark Ballet" is performed next, with Joan of Arc references and the singer fighting dancers in gas masks reminiscent of the mice in The Nutcracker (1892); it counted with a ballet breakdown halfway through.
 Afterwards, Madonna yells "Fuck the patriarchy!" before being dragged by dancers dressed as policemen into a circular cell in the stage.
 This leads into a rendition of "Human Nature", as pointing fingers are projected across the stage.
 Towards the end, she plays a bongo solo and was surrounded by 11 black women − including her daughters Stella, Estere, and Mercy James − and chanting the phrase "I'm not your bitch!"
 An a capella rendition of "Express Yourself" and a brief interlude where Madonna addresses the audience follows.
 Madonna and her daughters make reference to the possibility of God being a woman, the MeToo and Time's Up movements.
 Madonna then has a costume change behind some vanity mirrors with two of her dancers dressed in trench coats, sunglasses and blowing their fans wait for her.
 Meanwhile, she makes comedic jokes with the crowd including Mozart's music coming out of her vagina and poking fun at her age.